taskcluster/taskcluster-client-java/README.md

 directory.

 ## Contributing

 Contributions are welcome.
 Please fork, and issue a Pull Request back with an explanation of your changes.

-## Bugs
-Rebuilding isn't entirely working yet (code formatting problems, one minor bug still to fix).
-Therefore if you rebuild, you might need to hand tweak a couple of files afterwards.